 - MSIH Basketball Association which offers students a competitive, structured athletic program beyond the scope of the intramural level.

 - MSIH Student Council coordinates student activities, facilitates communication with administration, maintains ties with alumni and works to improve medical education at MSIH.
-There are many clubs and interest groups associated with the student council, including the Pediatric, Surgery, Neurology and Psychiatry Interest Groups, as well as the Medical Ethics Club, Journal Club and Global Health Med Tech Club.
+There are many clubs and interest groups associated with the student council.
 There is also an Ethics Committee and Curriculum Committee.

 - Palliative Care Interest Group organizing lectures and panel discussions to increase awareness about cross cultural palliative care.
 There is training and volunteer opportunities at Soroka Hospital to ensure no patient dies alone.

 - Physicians for Human Rights is an international organization that works to stop human rights violations through science and medicine.

 - Save a Child’s Heart is an Israeli organization that aims to improve cardiac care for children from developing countries.